 - Fruits: apples, tangerines, dates, figs

-- Vegetables: carrots, cabbage, kale, salad mix, cauliflower, etc.
+- Veggies: carrots, cabbage, kale, salad mix, cauliflower, etc.

-- Other: bread (Paleo, sprouted, or sourdough), nut or seed butter, salsa, guacamole
+- Other: gluten-free bread, nut or seed butter, salsa, guacamole

 - Fruits: berries, cherries, mango, açaí, dragonfruit, bananas, etc.